fekadeabdejene/dt-server/README.md

 }
 ```

-- Pass an object with one, or more of these options to override the defaults
+Pass an object with one, or more of these options to override the defaults
 * `request.exlcudeRegex` removes search columns using regex
-* `request.filter` A funciton that augments incoming search strings
+* `request.filter` A function that augments incoming search strings
 * `request.validate` Flag to validate the datatable JSON request object
 * `response.format` Format of the response data from an adapter

 * `Example Formats`
    * `object-array => [{name: 'a', address: 'b'}, ...]`
    * `value-array => [['a', 'b'], ...]`